ming71/CV_PaperDaily/README.md

 * (Acess)  Smart Augmentation: Learning an Optimal Data Augmentation Strategy
 * (ICANN)  Further advantages of data augmentation on convolutional neural networks
 * (WACV)  Understanding Convolution for Semantic Segmentation
-* (BMCV)  Enhancement of SSD by concatenating feature maps for object detection
+* (BMVC)  Enhancement of SSD by concatenating feature maps for object detection
 * (Big Data)  A survey on Image Data Augmentation for Deep Learning
 * (DICTA)  Understanding data augmentation for classification: when to warp?
 * (IJCV)  What Makes Good Synthetic Training Data for Learning Disparity and Optical